-On the daily basis, things are going to be old.
+On a daily basis, things are going to be old.
 New things come and take their places.
 Variations occur very fast.
 Today I’d like you to share the introduction of Augmented Technology.

 So let’s start, Augmented reality has long sounded like a new futuristic concept, but actually, the technology has been around for years.
 It becomes more robust and seamless with each passing year, providing an astonishing means of superimposing computer-generated images on top of a user’s view of reality, thus creating a composite view in both real and virtual worlds.

 What is Augmented Reality(AR)